Fort Worth Divorce Lawyer

 A contested divorce is useful if you and your spouse have tried coming to an agreement about the terms of your divorce and cannot.
-For example, if you want joint custody of your children but your spouse wants sole custody.
+For example, you want joint custody of your children, but your spouse wants sole custody.
 During a contested divorce, a judge will hear the perspective of each spouse and pass down a judgment.
-This option is good if you cannot agree on anything, because the judgment is legally binding.
+This option is good if you cannot agree on anything because the judgment is legally binding.
 On the other hand, one or both spouses may not get what they want.
 A contested divorce is also typically the messiest and lengthiest divorce process.
-You may want to consider the impact of a drawn out legal battle on you, your spouse, and your kids before proceeding.
+You may want to consider the impact of a drawn-out legal battle on you, your spouse, and your kids before proceeding.

 An uncontested divorce is probably the easiest situation you can ask for during proceedings.
 During an uncontested divorce, the two parties involved agree on mostly everything and already know how property will be divided and who, if anyone, will need spousal support or child support.
 This type of divorce can keep you out of the courtroom, but it is best to have an attorney draft the legal documents surrounding the terms of your divorce.